Creating State-Dependent Lattices for Ultracold Fermions by Magnetic Gradient Modulation

 In order to directly measure the effective tunnelling, we perform dipole oscillations in the modulated optical lattice.
+The oscillation frequency $\nu$ is given by

-The tunnelling is proportional to the oscillation frequency squared, which, in the limit of small oscillations, can be understood as arising from a change in effective mass\,\cite{Cataliotti2001}.
-The atoms are displaced by $0.31(4)\, \pi/a$ in $q_x$-direction and allowed to evolve for up to $350\,$ms. The oscillation frequency is then extracted from the time-dependent peak position of the quasimomentum-distribution.
-The maximum oscillation frequency of $8.4(3)\,$Hz is much smaller than the modulation frequency of $750\,$Hz, meaning that the dynamics should be well described by $\hat{H}_{\mathrm{eff}}$.
+where $\nu_x$ is the trap frequency and $E_{\mathrm{R}}=h^2/(8ma^2)$ denotes the recoil energy of the atoms with mass $m$ in the lattice\,\cite{Cataliotti2001}.
+The parameter $\alpha(q_0)$ describes the effect of the anharmonicity of the dispersion and depends on the initial displacement $q_0$\,\cite{Supplemental}.
+The atoms are displaced by $q_0=0.31(4)\, \pi/a$ in $q_x$-direction and allowed to evolve for up to $350\,$ms. The oscillation frequency is then extracted from the time-dependent peak position of the quasimomentum-distribution.
+The maximum oscillation frequency of $\nu=8.4(3)\,$Hz is much smaller than the modulation frequency of $750\,$Hz, meaning that the dynamics should be well described by $\hat{H}^{\mathrm{eff}}$.
 As shown in Fig. \ref{fig:LinesumsDO}c, the oscillations for $\left| -9/2\right\rangle$ atoms become slower when the modulation amplitude is increased, as expected from the Bessel functions in Eq.\,\ref{eq:teff}.
 The $\left| -5/2\right\rangle$ atoms, on the other hand, experience a weaker modulation force and their oscillation frequency therefore changes much less.
 The spin-dependent oscillation frequency shows that the atoms behave as though they had different masses in the lattice.
-The effect is expected to vanish in the absence of a lattice, as a quadratic dispersion is not changed by an oscillating force.
+The effect is expected to vanish in the absence of a lattice, as a quadratic dispersion is not changed by an oscillating force \cite{Grozdanov1988}.
 Indeed, Fig.\,\ref{fig:LinesumsDO}c shows that we observe no reduction of the oscillation frequency when applying an oscillating gradient in a harmonic trap.